 Try something called EFT or tapping.
 It is working on your body through pressure points on your head.
 Dr. Mercola has some information on his website at https://eft.mercola.com/ .
 Many people have found that it helps them.

 It helps to understand how you're solving, problems now.
 Are you good at solving problems?
 Do problems overwhelm you, causing you stress?

 As soon as you realize you have a problem, solve it immediately.
 Problems won't go away by ignoring them.
 They are likely to get larger and harder to control.
 Procrastination also won't help.
-Discuss the problem with others.
+Brainstorm with others.
 Get their input and solve it in a timely way.
 This is also an area where personal coaching helps.